pietow/fundamentalPy/README.md

 # fundamentalPy
-research on mkdir -p
+Research on mkdir -p.

-recreate the folder structure
+Recreate the repositorie's folder structure.

-try to be as concise as possible
+Try to be as concise as possible.